Factors to consider when choosing your breast implant size

 The risks of implant complications are often higher with larger implant sizes.
-One of the more notable complications that has been associated with excessively large breast implants is known as “bottoming out.”
+One of the more notable complications that have been associated with excessively large breast implants is known as “bottoming out.”
 This condition is characterized by the implants settling at a very low point on the chest, resulting in the nipples appearing too high on the breasts.

-Breast implants are available in two basic shapes: round or anatomical (teardrop).
+Breast implants are available in two basic shapes: Round or anatomical (teardrop).
 The best option will ultimately depend on your specific goals and the breast implant shape that can yield the most proportionate and beautiful results.

-Round breast implants can be an ideal choice for individuals who would like more prominent projection.
+Round breast implants can be an ideal choice for individuals who would like a more prominent degree of projection.
 This option can also benefit women who would like to enhance volume in the upper areas of the breasts as well as the lower regions.
 In addition, round implants tend to retain their shape if they shift inside the breast tissue, typically making any movement unnoticeable.

 A teardrop-shaped implant is essentially designed to mimic the anatomical contours of the breasts.
 These implants can be the best option for women who are primarily concerned with adding volume to the lower areas of the breasts.
 They can often be ideal for very thin patients and those who have minimal breast tissue.
 The downward slope of teardrop-shaped implants can create a very natural-looking result.
-Plus, anatomically-shaped implants often have a textured surface to reduce the risk of rotation inside the breast tissue.
+Plus, anatomically shaped implants often have a textured surface to reduce the risk of rotation inside the breast tissue.